nirbar/PanelSwWixExtension/README.md

 - Heat extension command line arguments:
   - *-inc*: Semicolon seperated list of filename to include.
 Wildcards are accepted.
 If specified, any file not matching the pattern will be excluded
   - *-exc*: Semicolon seperated list of filename to exclude.
 Wildcards are accepted.
 If specified, any file matching the pattern will be excluded
+  - *-prd*: Payload Root Folder.
+A prefix folder to add to all payloads
 - Immediate Actions:
   - *Md5Hash*: Computes MD5 hash.
   - *WmiSearch*: Execute a WMI query.